Civil engineering: Civil engineering education

 The first private college to teach civil engineering in the United States was Norwich University, founded in 1819 by Captain Alden Partridge.
 The first degree in civil engineering in the United States was awarded by Rensselaer Polytechnic Institute in 1835.
 The first such degree to be awarded to a woman was granted by Cornell University to Nora Stanton Blatch in 1905.

 In the UK during the early 19th century, the division between civil engineering and military engineering (served by the Royal Military Academy, Woolwich), coupled with the demands of the Industrial Revolution, spawned new engineering education initiatives: the Class of Civil Engineering and Mining was founded at King's College London in 1838, mainly as a response to the growth of the railway system and the need for more qualified engineers, the private College for Civil Engineers in Putney was established in 1839, and the UK's first Chair of Engineering was established at the University of Glasgow in 1840.

 Education

 Civil engineers typically possess an academic degree in civil engineering.
 The length of study is three to five years, and the completed degree is designated as a bachelor of technology, or a bachelor of engineering.
 The curriculum generally includes classes in physics, mathematics, project management, design and specific topics in civil engineering.
 After taking basic courses in most sub-disciplines of civil engineering, they move on to specialize in one or more sub-disciplines at advanced levels.
-While an undergraduate degree (BEng/BSc) normally provides successful students with industry-accredited qualification, some academic institutions offer post-graduate degrees (MEng/MSc), which allow students to further specialize in their particular area of interest.
+While an undergraduate degree (BEng/BSc) normally provides successful students with industry-accredited qualifications, some academic institutions offer post-graduate degrees (MEng/MSc), which allow students to further specialize in their particular area of interest.